 about bill + karina

 Bill Stelling brings extensive gallery experience to Kelley Stelling Contemporary.
 He founded the Fun Gallery in New York City in the early 1980s with Patti Astor.
 The gallery was an early showcase for the careers of Jean-Michel Basquiat and Keith Haring, among many other notable artists.
-He was director of a subsequent gallery, 56 Bleecker NY, and is curating a retrospective exhibition of its artists at Howl Happening, a non-profit space in lower Manhattan.
-Most recently, he collaborated in ArtFront NH, a pop-up art and performance event in Manchester that drew over 500 people downtown.
+He maintains strong contacts with contemporary artists and galleries in New York.
+In New Hampshire, he was one of the founders of ArtFront NH, a pop-up art and performance event in Manchester that drew over 500 people downtown.
 Bill also sits on the NH State Council for the Arts and the Manchester Cultural Coalition, is vice-chair of the Currier Museum Advisory Council and and is a board member of the American Furniture Masters Institute.